Ask a doctor about a prescription for ARIPIPRAZOL ALTER 20 mg TABLETS

 Contact your doctor or the nearest hospital immediately if you experience any of the above symptoms.

-Do not stop treatment just because you feel better.
-It is essential that you continue taking this medication for the time your doctor has indicated.
+Do not stop your treatment just because you feel better.
+It is important that you continue taking this medicine for the time your doctor has indicated.

-Inform your doctor if you experience any of these behaviors; they will explain how to manage or reduce the symptoms.
+Inform your doctor if you experience any of these behaviors; he will explain how to manage or reduce the symptoms.

-Adolescents aged 13 years or older experienced side effects similar in frequency and type to those of adults, except for drowsiness, involuntary spasms or contractions, restlessness, and fatigue, which were very frequent (affects more than 1 in 10 patients) and upper abdominal pain, dry mouth, increased heart rate, weight gain, increased appetite, muscle fasciculations, involuntary movements of the limbs, and dizziness, especially when getting up after lying down or sitting, which were frequent (affects up to 1 in 10 patients).
+Adolescents aged 13 years or older experienced adverse effects similar in frequency and type to those of adults, except for drowsiness, spasms, or uncontrollable contractions, restlessness, and fatigue, which were very frequent (affects more than 1 in 10 patients), and upper abdominal pain, dry mouth, increased heart rate, weight gain, increased appetite, muscle fasciculations, involuntary movements of the limbs, and dizziness, especially when standing up after sitting or lying down, which were frequent (affects up to 1 in 10 patients).

 No special storage conditions are required.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-In this way, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Deposit the packaging and medicines you no longer need at the pharmacy's SIGRE point.
+If in doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This will help protect the environment.

 Composition of Aripiprazol Alter